 In FY22, the RAIS employment team helped 64 people find 88 new jobs.
 The father of the Afghan family the Everson’s mentored joined one of those 64 people.

 Ken shared, “We are quite good friends with our Afghan family” and Ingrid chimed in, “The children refer to me as their ‘Alaskan grandmother,’” and she holds that title with honor.
-Thank you for your support, which enables us to continue addressing RAIS clients’ long-term needs by building resilience through social and emotional connections.
+Thank you for your support, which enables us to continue addressing RAIS clients’ long-term needs by building resilience through friendship and connection.